apieum/eventize/eventize/doc/source/usage.rst

   # All objects with CallAttr attribute will call set_to_true
   CallAttr.on_get += set_to_true

-  # set_to_true change value and check event is of type OnGetCall
+  # set_to_true change value and check if event is of type OnGetCall
   assert my_object.validate is True

   # remove all callbacks and events at descriptor, class and instance level
   handle(my_object, 'validate').clear_all()

   assert len(CallAttr.on_get) == 0